schn4ck/schnack/docs/docs.md

 It is possible to approve or reject single comments, but it is also possible to trust or block a certain user.
 An approved comment will be displayed to all users visiting your site, while a rejected comment will be deleted.
 Comments posted by a trusted users are approved automatically, while comments posted by blocked users will be automatically deleted.

-*schnack* also prevent users from posting the same comment twice.
+*schnack* also prevents users from posting the same comment twice.

 ## Trust your friends